mobilecoinfoundation/mcips/text/0026-block-version-based-protocol-evolution.md

     to assume that e.g. they know the balance of the user if there are fields in the blockchain that they don't understand.
     Some changes like `masked_token_id` fundamentally change the meaning of `TxOut` and clients need to update to interpret `TxOut` correctly.
+  * It seems that this would resolve issues like adding memos, but it's not clear that this would let us navigate changes to the transaction math like confidential token ids.
+Even if old clients can correctly hash new objects, it doesn't necessarily mean that they can spend new TxOut's successfully using the old math, if we make significant enough changes.

+* A benefit of using `block_version` to trigger clients to cut over to new behavior is, we can deliver new features to all clients in one `X` day cycle rather than two `X` day cycles.
+And this doesn't create the same level of complexity in the system as, the clients' behavior being different depending on what `MRENCLAVE` they find during attestation.
+Using a hard cut-over like this means we never have to consider the possibility of a client spending new TxOut's using old math.

 # Prior art
 [prior-art]: #prior-art